 Yet Testerman not only callously ignored this mother’s pleas, but purposefully acted to harm her daughter and other students like her.
 By single-handedly destroying a bill that he knew could pass, Rep. Testerman sacrificed the dignity and privacy of girls like this Milford student—whose story we have heard repeated in multiple New Hampshire school districts—for his own insidious political motives.

 What about the “work” that Karen Testerman claims the bill needed?
 In the minutes immediately before Rep. Testerman’s vote, Democrats flaunted the fact that their motion would stop the House from ever taking up the bill, with Rep. Marjorie Smith joking that they might agree on a new amendment for the House to consider “in 10 years.”
-Rep. Testerman and the Democrats have no intention of doing any “work” on this bill—and everyone knows it.
+Rep. Testerman and the Democrats have no intention of doing any “work” on this bill—and they aren’t pretending otherwise.

 Karen Testerman has also claimed that Cornerstone never fought to stop HB 608, the bill adding “gender identity” to state nondiscrimination law, in 2019.
-In reality, Cornerstone was a leading opponent of that bill, as a simple Google search would show any honest person.
-This egregious claim is merely a distraction.
-The truth is Rep. Dave Testerman has now done more than any single politician to perpetrate the very abuses ushered in by this bill.
+In reality, Cornerstone was a leading opponent of that bill, as a simple Google search would clearly show.
+This egregious claim is a distraction.
+The sad truth is Rep. Dave Testerman has now done more than any single politician to perpetrate the very abuses ushered in by this bill.

-In equally absurd remarks, Karen Testerman has made much of the fact that Cornerstone has not been involved with the hodge-podge of bills that Rep. Testerman introduced this year.
+Karen Testerman has also made much of the fact that Cornerstone has not involved itself with the hodge-podge of bills that Rep. Testerman introduced this year.
 What she does not mention is that, this year, Dave Testerman has not even shown up for the committee hearings on at least five bills for which he was the sole sponsor.

-Karen Testerman would have you believe that, even though Rep. Testerman does not take his own longshot bills seriously, Cornerstone—a group that often stands by itself against a dozen full-time left-wing organizations—must be involved in every one of the hundreds of conservative bills that legislators introduce each term.
+Karen Testerman would have you believe that, even though Rep. Testerman does not take his own longshot bills seriously, Cornerstone—a group that often stands by itself against a dozen full-time left-wing organizations—must use its limited resources to support every one of the hundreds of conservative bills that legislators introduce each term.

-We encourage Rep. Testerman’s constituents to make sure he is aware that he no longer represents their views and interests.
+We encourage Rep. Testerman’s constituents to make sure he knows he no longer represents their views and interests.